SteveLauC/Notes/algorithm/algorithm-4th-edition/Ch2.md

         * average case: worst case/2 = (n*n-1)/4 = (n^2)/4

-   2. feature: If the input data is partially sorted, then insertion sort is super fast
+   2. feature: If the input data is partially or totally sorted, then insertion sort is super fast

       ```shell
       $ mst 10000 insertion